As we gear up for the holiday season, just how important are off-premise sales to your restaurant’s business?

 If we did our jobs right, the month of November would promise a pretty hefty helping of extra gravy … you know, the kind that comes with President’s faces printed on it.

-Tune into this week’s episode of the Social Restaurant Podcast when my guest this week is Erle Dardick, CEO of MonkeyMedia Software Erle is a 15-year catering veteran, business turn-around expert and author, and is best known for helping multi-unit restaurant executives create successful catering revenue channels.
+In episode #013 of the Social Restaurant Podcast, I talk with Erle Dardick, CEO of MonkeyMedia Software.
+Erle is a 15-year catering veteran, business turn-around expert and author, and is best known for helping multi-unit restaurant executives create successful catering revenue channels.
 He is also the author of “Get Catering and Grow Sales!
 A Strategic Perspective for The Multi-Unit Restaurant Executive.”

 What You’ll Learn During the Interview